mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 }
 {% endhighlight %}

-The format of the JSON properties for each individual context follows the exact same rules as our [unstructured events' JSON properties] [unstructured-event-json].
+The format of the JSON properties for each individual context follows the exact same rules as our [unstructured events' JSON properties] [unstructured-events].

 If you are interested in finding out more about custom contexts, we have written a [follow-up blog post] [howto-post] - please [read this post] [howto-post] for more information.